-- Stop engine and wait for all moving parts to stop.
-Remove ignition key or a) spark plug wire(s). - b) Clean all debris from engine air intake screen and from around engine shrouding.
+- a) Stop engine and wait for all moving parts to stop.
+Remove ignition key or spark plug wire(s). - b) Clean all debris from engine air intake screen and from around engine shrouding.

 5.1.3 Clean grass build-up under deck and check mower blades.

 Service Interval: Daily

-POTENTIAL HAZARD Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could be dangerous.
-WHAT CAN HAPPEN The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury.
-HOW TO AVOID THE HAZARD DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support.
+Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could be dangerous.

+◆ The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury.

-- a) Disengage blade clutch. - b) Stop engine and wait for all moving parts to stop.
+- DO NOT rely solely on mechanical or hydraulic jacks for support.
+Use adequate jack stands or equivalent support. - a) Disengage PTO. - b) Stop engine and wait for all moving parts to stop.
 Remove ignition key or spark plug wire(s). - c) Raise deck and block up using proper safety precautions. - d) Clean out any grass build-up from underside of deck and in deck discharge chute. - e) Inspect blades and sharpen or replace as required. - f) If blade removal is necessary, be careful for the sharp cutting edges of the blades. - g) Re-install the blades (if they were removed) and torque blade bolts to 115-120 ft. lbs.
-Be sure the spring disc washer cone is installed toward the bolt head (See Figure 10).
+Be sure the spring disc washer cone is installed toward the bolt head (See Figure 8).

-• Operating a mower deck with loose or weakened blade bolts can be dangerous.
+Operating a mower deck with loose or weakened blade bolts can be dangerous.

-A loose or weakend blade bolt could allow a blade rotating at a high speed to come out from under the deck, causing serious injury or property damage.
+A loose or weakened blade bolt could allow a blade rotating at a high speed to come out from under the deck, causing serious injury or property damage.

 - Replace the blade bolt after striking a foreign object.
-(Use only Exmark replacement parts PN 103-1026 blade bolt and PN 1-513208 - spring disc washer). - DO NOT lubricate the threads of the bolt or spindle before assembly. - Torque the blade bolt to 115-120 ft. lbs. - g) Remove jack stands (or equivalent support) and lower deck to ground.
+(Use only Exmark replacement parts PN 103-1026 blade bolt and PN 1-513208 - spring disc washer). - DO NOT lubricate the threads of the bolt or spindle before assembly. - ♦ Torque the blade bolt to 115-120 ft. lbs. - g) Remove jack stands (or equivalent support) and lower deck to ground.